vcsdclub/.github/profile/README.md

 ## 👋 Welcome to the VCHS Software Development Club

-Here we teach you how to write and develop good, maintainable, code.
+Join us and learn how to build real software and what it takes to be an engineer

 ## Links